Magical March is here. Enjoy some great skiing and lunches in the sunshine.

 ESF Ski Show

-Every Thursday at 6pm on the piste in Le Lac, ESF instructors and The Tignes Sports Club show of their tricks and skills in a spectacular show on the snow front by Palafour.
+Every week, once a week, on the piste in Le Lac, ESF instructors and The Tignes Sports Club show off their tricks and skills in a spectacular show on the snow front by Palafour.
 Drink and sweets are provided for the crowd.
-After the show which will inspire you to get spinning and backflipping, ESF young pupils descent the mountain by torchlight.
+After the show which will inspire you to get spinning and backflipping, ESF's young pupils descend the mountain by torchlight.

 Every winter since 2008, Tignes has hosted European Snow Pride, the biggest gay European ski week.
 The resort is dressed in rainbow flags, an LGTBQI+ emblem, and the week consists of organised celebrations, day and night across the mountains.
 From skiing, to après, pool parties and clubbing, look for the rainbow to get involved.